TanvirArjel/EFCore.GenericRepository/README.md

 # EF Core Generic Repository

-This library is a perfect Generic Repository implementation for EF Core ORM which will remove your pain to write repository layer for your .NET Core or .NET project.
+This library is an almost perfect Generic Repository implementation for EF Core ORM which will remove developers pain to write repository layer for each .NET Core and .NET project.

 ## This library includes following notable features: